gautamnitin/sqssampleproject/README.md

   ]'
 ```

+## jOOQ-based upsert repository
+In addition to the JDBC implementation, the project now includes a jOOQ-based repository for Employee upserts:

+- Class: `com.sqs.sqsproject.employee.EmployeeJooqRepository`
+- Method: `int[] bulkUpsert(List<Employee> employees)`

+It uses Spring Boot's jOOQ starter and the same PostgreSQL ON CONFLICT (by `email`) logic.
+The repository is not yet wired into `EmployeeService` (which still uses the JDBC version) to preserve existing behavior.
+You can inject and use `EmployeeJooqRepository` where desired, or update `EmployeeService` to depend on it instead.

 ## Troubleshooting
 - Swagger UI not loading: ensure the app is running on port 8080 and `springdoc-openapi` dependency is present (it is in pom.xml).
 Use `/swagger-ui.html`.
 - SQS connection errors: make sure LocalStack is up (`docker compose ps`) and `app.sqs.endpoint` is set to `http://localhost:4566`.